vitessio/website/content/en/docs/reference/vreplication.md

   can use a different primary vindex than the source.
 It can also materialize a subset of the source columns, or add new expressions from the source.
   This view will be kept up-to-date in real time.
-One can also materialize reference tables onto all shards and have vitess perform efficient local joins with those materialized tables.
+One can also materialize reference tables onto all shards and have Vitess perform efficient local joins with those materialized tables.
-* **Realtime rollups**; The materialization expression can include aggregation expressions in which case, vitess will create a rolled up version of the source table which can be used for realtime analytics.
+* **Realtime rollups**; The materialization expression can include aggregation expressions in which case, Vitess will create a rolled up version of the source table which can be used for realtime analytics.
 * **Backfilling lookup vindexes**: VReplication can be used to backfill a newly created lookup vindex.
 Workflows can be built manage the switching from a backfill mode to the vindex itself keeping it up-to-date.
-* **Schema deployment**: We can use VReplication to recreate the workflow performed by gh-ost and thereby support zero-downtime schema deployments in vitess natively.
+* **Schema deployment**: We can use VReplication to recreate the workflow performed by gh-ost and thereby support zero-downtime schema deployments in Vitess natively.
-* **Data migration**: VReplication can be setup to migrate data from an existing system into vitess.
+* **Data migration**: VReplication can be setup to migrate data from an existing system into Vitess.
 The replication could also be reversed after a cutover giving you the option to rollback a migration if something went wrong.
 * **Change notification**: The streamer component of VReplication can be